Regimes and quantum bounds of nanoscale thermoelectrics with peaked transmission function: Model details and thermoelectric transport equations in the non-linear response regime

-The left (right) heat current is proportional to the $f_{LR}$ function at the resonance energy, as well as to the difference between the resonance energy and the left (right) chemical potential.
-We notice that {\it left heat current and right heat current have different signs if the resonance $E_d$ lies in the interval between the chemical potentials, and the same sign otherwise}.
-This automatically means that the location of $E_d$ between the two chemical potentials is not useful either for refrigeration or for power production.
+For $E_d = \varepsilon_0$, the left and right thermal currents, the particle current and the power are all equal to zero.
+In fact, at the energy $\varepsilon_0$ the occupation states in the two reservoirs is the same and the Carnot efficiency is reached~\cite{Humphrey2002}.
+We notice that \emph{left and right heat currents have different signs if the resonance $E_d$ lies in the interval between the chemical potentials, and the same sign otherwise}.
+Therefore, having $E_d$ between the two chemical potentials is not useful either for refrigeration or for power production.
+According to \eref{eq01d} the power takes the expression